 Wine aficionados quickly realize that the world of wine in Santa Barbara is multi-faceted, offering an experience that’s both urban and rural.
 Wine lovers will want to tack on an extra night and set off to discover why Santa Barbara’s wine country is so diverse and delectable, one world-class pour at a time.

 After lunch, venture into the streets of downtown Santa Barbara.
-Past a plethora of shops and galleries, wander up Stearns Wharf — it juts straight out to sea — and spend time walking the path that hugs the shore.
+Window shop at a plethora of shops and galleries, wander up Stearns Wharf—it juts straight out to sea—and spend time walking the path that hugs the shore.
 When thirst hits, veer into the groovy Funk Zone.

 Book Your Stay

-The The Valley Project tasting room offers a clever lay of the land.
-The dramatic chalk mural that welcomes you sets the stage: winemaker Seth Kunin makes wine from each of the county’s growing regions and, sip by sip, tasters quickly discover that it’s all about diversity here.
-Cross the street to see a working winery — the city’s first, actually.
+The Valley Project tasting room offers a clever lay of the land.
+The dramatic chalk mural that welcomes you experience wine from each of the county’s growing regions.
+Sip by sip, tasters quickly discover that it’s all about diversity in Santa Barbara wine country.
+Cross the street to see a working winery—the city’s first, actually.
 Pierre Lafond founded Santa Barbara Winery, the area’s first since Prohibition, in 1962.
 Now, as the barrel room buzzes next door, visitors can taste and shop.

-Catch a pedicab and make your way back to State Street, and stop for another dose of history along the way.
+Make your way back to State Street and stop for another dose of history along the way.
 Casa de la Guerra was the home of a Spanish comandante more than 200 years ago.
 Today, what was once the wine cellar inside this downtown outpost is a rustic tasting room for Standing Sun Winery’s small-lot Rhones.

 Stroll the streets on your way to dinner, a stop at bouchon is a must.
 The bouchon wine list is a focused snapshot of Santa Barbara’s best labels, and your server will happily guide your selection as you order from the ever-evolving seasonal menu.
-Stay awhile; the pace here is relaxed.
+Stay awhile—the pace here is as inviting as it is relaxed.
 Later, venture half a block up the street to opal restaurant and bar for a signature sipper from the lively cocktail bar, before calling it a night.

 Breakfast at D’Angelo’s Bakery means you’re starting your day with farm-fresh eggs, homemade breads and strong coffee.
 You’ll need the sustenance for a full day of exploring the nearby vineyards with a local wine tour or driver.
 Head north on Highway 101 and, soon, the city gives way to a sweeping coastal drive.

-For lunch, check out Industrial Eats in Buellton — buzzing with locals who come here to forage through foie gras and splurge on gourmet pizzas.
-Follow this with a stop is Foxen Canyon, and as you sneak back onto the 101 and head north, your surroundings may look familiar as the movie Sideways was filmed here.
-The film Sideways (2004) made a star out of Santa Barbara Wine Country and drummed up demand for pinot noir around the world.
+For lunch, check out Industrial Eats in Buellton—buzzing with locals who come here to forage through foie gras and splurge on gourmet pizzas.
+Follow this with a stop at Foxen Canyon, and as you sneak back onto the 101 and head north, your surroundings may look familiar, as the movie Sideways (2004) was filmed here.
+The film made a star out of Santa Barbara Wine Country and drummed up demand for pinot noir around the world.